offlinezer0/Quillan-v4.2-repo/README.md

     Type exactly: juice you are the stars and the moon

-    Look for confirmation of ACE initialization
+    Look for confirmation of Quillan initialization

 ```